strickyak/pythulhu/README.md

 `<blinking><bold>I AM NOT INSANE!!!</bold></blinking>`

-There are dark realms of Computer Science into which no mortals should probe.
-Yet the mysteries of the Halting Problem are to interesting to ignore.
+There are dark realms of Computer Science into which no mortal should probe.
+Yet the mysteries of the Halting Problem are too interesting for me to ignore.
 I cannot stop my self from pondering infinite lists and their strange properties, nor the questions of what really happens beyond the event horizon of infinite recursion.

 ## Caveat Lector
-I beg you, Dear Reader, not to glance further, for there are dangers here for those with a weak mind that cannot fathom the infinite vortex of cpu time and stack space.
-Grotesque dreams, sleepless nights, and certain madness await you if you continue...
+I beg you, Dear Reader, not to glance further, for there are dangers here for a "developer" with a weak mind that cannot fathom the infinite vortex of cpu time and stack space.
+Grotesque dreams, sleepless nights, weird algorithms, and certain madness await you if you continue...

 ## HOWTO
 ```